-When the day is done and you’re ready to call it a night, be sure to first take some time (just the two of you!) to debrief on the day.
-And even if you aren’t going to bed at the same time, getting “tucked in” isn’t just for the kids!
+When the day is done and you’re ready to call it a night, take some time (just the two of you!) to debrief on the day.
+Even though you’re probably not going to bed at the same time, getting “tucked in” isn’t just for the kids!
 These sweet moments before bed can actually impact how well you sleep that night!

-The bottom line is that having a spouse who is still working during the COVID-19 outbreak adds an additional level of complication and stress into the mix of an already difficult situation.
+The bottom line is that having a spouse who is still working adds a level of complication and stress into the mix of an already difficult situation.
 But just remember… this too shall pass.
-In the meantime, while you’re taking all the necessary precautions to keep your body and house safe, don’t forget about keeping your marriage healthy as well.
+In the meantime, while you’re taking all the necessary precautions, don’t forget about keeping your marriage healthy as well.
 Eventually, when all the dirt settles and the waters are clear again, it’ll be so refreshing to know that your relationship is even stronger for it!